Is Your Honey The Real Deal?

 There are purity tests, but the cheats are constantly coming up with new ways to beat the tests.
 Some years ago, Chinese producers discovered that while the tests picked up on syrups made from corn and cane sugar, they didn’t detect rice syrup.
 These producers began using it to produce huge quantities of honey which they exported to the US at very low prices, undercutting US producers.
 When US officials reacted by placing a high import tariff on Chinese honey, the Chinese producers began illegally moving their product through other countries to escape these tariffs.

 However, the documentary focused on the US market.
 What about Europe – are we getting real honey?
 In 2015 the European Commission organised an EU-wide assessment of 2,000 honey samples from its twenty-eight member states along with Norway and Switzerland.
-Tests to assess the prevalence of honey adulterated with cheap syrups revealed that 14% of the samples contained added sugar.
+Tests to assess its prevalence adulterated with cheap syrups revealed that 14% of the samples contained added sugar.

 There are simple home tests that claim to test the purity of honey.
-The glass of water test works on the principle that impure honey will dissolve faster in a glass of water.
-The crystallisation test advises that real honey will crystallise in the jar.
+The glass of water test works on the principle that impure it will dissolve faster in a glass of water.
+The crystallisation test advises that real will crystallise in the jar.

 jars of honey stacked on top of each other

-Unfortunately, no foolproof home test exists – honey crystallises or not depending on temperature and texture, how quickly it dissolves in water also depends on the type of honey.
-Even the experts in lab coats have difficulty weeding out the fake from the real honey at times.
+Unfortunately, no foolproof home test exists – it crystallises or not depending on temperature and texture, how quickly it dissolves in water also depends on the type.
+Even the experts in lab coats have difficulty weeding out the fake from the real at times.
 Perhaps your best bet is to buy it as close to the source as you can.

 About Author